Kneriidae

-The Kneriidae are a small family of freshwater gonorhynchiform fishes native to Africa.
+The Kneriidae are a small family of freshwater gonorhynchiform fishes native to sub-Saharan Africa.

-They typically live in fast-flowing highland streams, and are small fish, no more than 15 cm in length.
+The species in this family typically live in fast-flowing streams, often in highlands, and are small fish, no more than 15 cm in length.
+The second subfamily Phractolaeminae contains only a single species, which typically inhabits stagnant or slow-moving waters and reaches up to 25 cm in length.
+All Kneriidae have an elongated body shape.
 Some species are sexually dimorphic, with the male possessing a rosette on the gill covers that is absent in the females.
 Other species are neotenic, retaining larval features into adulthood.

 Classification

-About 31 species are in five genera: